 Sultan Ahmed Mosque (The Blue Mosque)

-The fourth of our Istanbul 1 day itinerary is the Sultan Ahmed Mosque which is referred to as the Blue Mosque.
+The fourth of our Istanbul 1 day itinerary is the Sultan Ahmed Mosque or the Blue Mosque.
 This mosque is about 290 meters or an easy 3-minute walk from Basilica Cistern.

 The Blue Mosque got its name from the handpainted blue tiles that adorn the interiors of the mosque.
-The mosque combines Islamic architecture with Byzantine elements and is considered the last great mosque of the Ottoman Empire.
+The mosque combines Islamic and Byzantine elements and is considered the last great mosque of the Ottoman Empire.

 What is inside the Blue Mosque?

 Inside the Blue Mosque is the tomb of Sultan Ahmed I who instructed the mosque to be built.
 The mosque also contains a madrasah and a hospice.

 No, you do not need tickets for the Blue Mosque as the entrance is free.
 You are required to dress appropriately as this is a living mosque.

 Yes, the Blue Mosque is worth visiting.
 Go for the enormous dome, the blue tiles, the 6 slim minarets that adorn the exterior, and the peaceful ambiance of the mosque.

 The fifth of our Istanbul 1 day itinerary is Topkapi Palace.
 This palace museum is about 700 meters or an easy 7-minute walk from the Blue Mosque.
 Although the palace was originally known as the New Palace, it was given the name Cannon Gate Palace.

 The palace was home and administrative center for the Ottoman sultans during the 15th and 16th centuries before being converted to a museum.
 There are four courtyards, gardens, Imperial harems, and towers within this museum.